department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/preferred-facility/discovery-and-research/research-plan.md

 #### What are you looking for in a participant?

-For our internal study, we'd like to recruit co-workers who are also Veterans.
+For our internal study, we'd like to recruit 5 co-workers, ideally who are Veterans.
 The VAOS team will be managing the external study (docs linked below).

 #### What is your recruitment strategy?